renatocaliari/contornos/docs/en/contornos.md

 It is recommended that:
 - are related to aspects of quality and quantity in relation to the reason for existing, strategy, result generated from the perspective of customers, the contorno or engagement of people.
-  - changes in the strategy of an contorno lead to adaptations of some indicators that may reflect the execution and result of the strategy.
+  - changes in the strategy of a contorno lead to adaptations of some indicators that may reflect the execution and result of the strategy.
   - changes in the way that customers evaluate a result lead to adaptations of some indicators that may reflect the evaluation of that result.
 - are based on results and not on activities (outcome-based and not activity-based).
 - are composed of leading and lagging indicators.
 Early indicators tell us about trends and predictive signals.
 Late indicators confirm an ongoing trend, related to throughput measurement.
-This includes, for example, information on whether an contorno is solving your demands.
+This includes, for example, information on whether a contorno is solving your demands.

 # Who defines each contorno attribute?